-I am a research fellow in Statistical Machine Learning at Andrelab in the Center for Molecular Protein Science, Lund University, Lund, Sweden.
-I research probabilistic models to combine computational and experimental methods in protein modeling and prediction.
+Previously, I was a research fellow in Statistical Machine Learning at André Lab in the Center for Molecular Protein Science, Lund University, where I explored probabilistic models in protein modeling and prediction.
+Before that, I served as a tenure-track assistant professor of Statistics at the Department of Statistics in Shiraz University and Persian Gulf University between 2015 and 2019.

-This website will take you to the recent research papers and reports, teaching material, some of the external activities, and blog posts.
+This website will take you to my recent research papers and reports, teaching material, external activities, and blog posts.
 You are welcome to contact me if you are interested in connecting.

 PhD in Statistics, 2015